academe/omnipay-helcim/docs/HostedPages-Purchase.md

         // The transaction details are available for logging and capturing (perhaps
         // to create a new account).
 This includes the authorization code and the
         // amount that was paid, plus all personal details and a card summary.
+        // You might want to check the amount at this point, because it could have
+        // been changed by the user in the Helcim form or en-route.
         $transaction_XML = $response->getTransaction();
         $transaction_Array = $response->getTransactionArray();
     } else {